Trier University of Applied Sciences

 KU Course Equivalency Database: This is a list of courses currently pre-approved for KU credit (approved equivalency) and courses that students have had approved for KU credit in the past (possible equivalencies).
 Use 'Trier' in the search field.

 German Language Courses: Students have the option to take German language courses during the semester for credit.
 Students with no background in German language are encouraged to take a German language course during the semester.

 Visit the Credit Approval Process page for detailed information on the procedure for obtaining KU course equivalency approval for courses you plan to take abroad.
 All courses taken and grades earned while abroad must be posted as KU equivalents on a student’s KU transcript and grades will figure into a student’s KU GPA.
 The relevant KU academic department will make the final decision regarding posting of credit, and their application toward graduation.

-Most students stay in university residence halls and will receive guidance from the International Office to secure housing.
-Students can choose between single rooms, single apartments, or double rooms.
-The university reserves a limited number of rooms for exchange students, so students are encouraged to begin the housing selection process soon after accetpance to the program.
+Most students stay in university residence halls and can choose between single rooms, double rooms, or single apartments.
+The Trier International Office reserves some rooms for exchange students and will provide guidance to secure housing.
+Students are encouraged to begin the housing selection process soon after acceptance to the program.